 Request form.
 This number may be the result of a ForwardHealth-initiated adjustment.
-Decision Made by a Court, Fair Hearing, or the Department of Health Services Description of the Exception Documentation Requirements Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
+Decision Made by a a Court, Fair Hearing, or the Department of Health Ser vices Description of the Exception Documentation Requirements Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
 To receive consideration, the request must be submitted within 90 days from the date of the decision of the hearing.
 A complete copy of the notice received from the court, fair hearing, or DHS must be submitted with the request.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-Denial Due to Discrepancy Between the Member's Enrollment Information in ForwardHealth interChange and the Member's Actual Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
-To receive consideration, the following documentation must be submitted within 455 days from the DOS: • A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation. • A photocopy of one of the following indicating enrollment on the DOS: • White paper BadgerCare Plus EE for pregnant women or children identification card. • Green paper temporary identification card. • White paper PE for the FPW identification card. • The response received through the EVS from a commercial eligibility vendor. • The transaction log number received through WiCall.
-ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050
+Description of the Exception ember's Actual Enrollment Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
+To receive consideration, the following documentation must be submitted within 455 days from the DOS: A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation.
+A photocopy of one of the following indicating enrollment on the DOS: White paper BadgerCare Plus EE for pregnant women or children identification card.
+Green paper temporary identification card.
+White paper PE for the FPW identification card.
+The response received through the EVS from a commercial eligibility vendor.
+The transaction log number received through WiCall.
+ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-005